awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.App.Java.md

 For an Oracle to PostgreSQL conversion, you can use AWS Schema Conversion Tool to convert SQL code embedded into your Java applications\.
 This specific Java application converter understands the application logic\.
 It collects statements that are located in different application objects, such as functions, parameters, local variables, and so on\.

-Because of this deep analysis, the Java application SQL code converter provides better conversion results compared the generic converter\.
+Because of this deep analysis, the Java application SQL code converter provides better conversion results compared to the generic converter\.

+If your Java application uses the MyBatis framework to interact with databases, then you can use AWS SCT to convert SQL statements embedded into MyBatis XML files and annotations\.
+To understand the logic of these SQL statements, AWS SCT uses the MyBatis configuration file\.
+AWS SCT can automatically discover this file in your application folder, or you can enter the path to this file manually\.

 ## Creating Java application conversion projects in AWS SCT<a name="CHAP_Converting.App.Java.Create"></a>